State Street Scribe

 “She doesn’t know whether to go up or down,” Mother Victoria replies, straight-faced.

-Raucous laughter.
+Raucous laughter all around.
 “And it’s a radical problem, too!”
 Mother Nina yells over the hilarity.
 Three of the sisters are briefly overcome with glee.
 I hear Mother Olga say quietly through a half smile, “When in doubt, go up.”

 1. The parochial details of the saints’ lives and martyrdoms lend themselves to sometimes odd vocational patronages.
 Saint Barbara’s anger-management-needing father was struck down by lightning, so explosions as a phenomenon are attached to Barbara, making her the patron saint of armorers, gunsmiths, miners and anyone else whose work with explosives leads to frequent on-the-job prayer.
 The unreliability of early cannons, which just as often blew up their hosts as the enemy, gave rise to Saint Barbara’s being invoked as a divine protector of artillery persons, and an ancient military order exists into which artillery persons may still be inducted.
 The Order of Saint Barbara is a military honor society for both the U.S. Army and the U.S. Marine Corps Artillery, including field artillery and Air Defense Artillery.
 This is considered a very high honor.
 The area on a warship where ammunition is stored is known to sailors as The St. Barbara, and the blast-proof enclosure that prevents wayward ammo from vaporizing hapless sailors as it’s being loaded into heavy shipboard guns is called the barbette.